sunnypilot/sunnypilot/README.md

  - [**Force Car Recognition (FCR)**](#Force-Car-Recognition-) - Use a selector to force your car to be recognized by sunnypilot
  - [**Fix sunnypilot No Offroad**](#Fix-sunnypilot-No-Offroad) - Enforce sunnypilot to go offroad and turns off after shutting down the car.
 This feature fixes non-official devices running sunnypilot without comma power
  - [**Enable ACC+MADS with RES+/SET-**](#Enable-ACC+MADS-with-RES+/SET-) - Engage both ACC and MADS with a single press of RES+ or SET- button
  - [**Offline OSM Maps**](#Offline-OSM-Maps) - OpenStreetMap (OSM) database can now be downloaded locally for offline use[^2].
 This enables offline SLC, V-TSC, M-TSC.
-Currently offering US South, US West, US Northeast, US Florida, Taiwan, and South Africa
+Currently offering US South, US West, US Northeast, US Florida, Taiwan, South Africa and New Zealand
  - [**Various Live Tuning**](#Various0-Live-Tuning) - Ability to fine turn your driving experience without having to wait for the official commit
    * Enforce Torque Lateral Control - Use latest torque controller for all vehicles.
    * Torque Lateral Control Live Tune - Ability to adjust the torque contoller's `FRICTION` and `LAT_ACCEL_FACTOR` values to suit your vehicle.